r3krut/Tic-Tac-Toe/README.md

 <h1>Tic-Tac-Toe</h1>

-<p>This implementation of Tic-Tac-Toe which based on Aplpha-Beta pruning</p>
+<p>This is implementation of Tic-Tac-Toe which based on Alpha-Beta pruning</p>

 ==========================